Candyman (character): Legacy

-The character was often parodied or mentioned in many television, movies and media ranging from The Simpsons, South Park, The Chappelle Show and Key & Peele.
+The character was often parodied or mentioned in many television, movies and media ranging from The Simpsons, South Park, The Chappelle Show, Key & Peele and the game show Wheel of Fortune.
 Social media also parodied Candyman in various ways with mock trailers or appearances in their videos/shorts.
 A meme created with a picture of Terrance Howard circulated in the late 2010s with the spelling caption of Candyman as 'CANDY-MAYNE' (pronounced candy-mine) due to his southern vocal accent and speaking annunciation of how he pronounces the word "man".
 It was then followed by mock VHS/DVDs/Blu-ray with Howard as the Candyman with the accent spelling in the title, also followed by edited parodied video/bits that went viral of what would the movie be like if Terrance Howard starred in the movie; it featured the impersonation of Howard's voice and likeness saying CANDY-MAYNE in the mirror and others correcting him to pronounce the name right otherwise he won't come out.

+The "Ex" episode of the Rick and Morty spin-off President Curtis featured Candyman (voiced by Imari Williams).
+He was shown to have been rehabilitated by President Andre Curtis' ex-wife Beverly Mills who has since become the Governor-Elect of Illinois following her tenure as the Mayor of Chicago.
+His energy would be used for Mills' "Candyman Perpetual Energy Project".
+Candyman would later help President Curtis and Agent Alan Chomps in fighting the werewolf group Werewolves Anonymous who are against Mills' rehabilitation programs.